HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

 3. **Open Folder in MATLAB:**
    Open the extracted folder in MATLAB.

-4. Run the Demo file and follow the instructions to generate paths as shown in the following figures :
+4. Run the Demo file and follow the instructions to generate paths, as shown in the following figures:
 <p align="center">
   <img src="Figures/Demo/Demo_1.png" alt="1" width="200"/>
   <img src="Figures/Demo/Demo_2.png" alt="2" width="200"/>